A Brief Guide on Non-Fungible Tokens (NFTs) for Beginners

 In 2020 alone, NFT sales have soared, reaching $338 million, and it looks like this is only the beginning.
 The beauty is that NFTs use smart contract tech, so creators can get a slice of sales if their work is bought repeatedly.
 Typically, each NFT sold is on the blockchain, using Ethereum, where anyone interested can track who created the piece, who bought it, and how much money it brought.

 NFTs have raised questions about what ownership means and how digital artifacts can change what it means to create value.
 Many people feel NFTs are speculative without any inherent value to their art.
-How we define value and its exchanges are changing, and it should be interesting what that will look like in the future.
+How we define value and its exchanges are changing, and it should be interesting to see what that will look like.